 Safe harbors are rules implemented by the IRS to allow qualifying entities to simplify their tax filings and save money.

-The de minis safe harbor allows you to elect to deduct expenses up to the value of $2,500 per invoice.
+The De Minimis Safe Harbor allows you to elect to deduct expenses up to the value of $2,500 per invoice.
 If you have an applicable financial statement this dollar amount is doubled to $5,000.
 These limits are intended as a way of determining whether a particular expense qualifies under the safe harbor, not as a ceiling as to what can be deducted.
 Expenses that don’t come under this safe harbor should likely be capitalized.
 This dollar limit is applied to each item on the invoice, not the invoice in the aggregate.
 As a result, it is critically important to itemize all invoices.

-Meaning if you needed to replace an HVAC unit for $4,000 this should be added to your property’s adjusted cost basis and depreciated rather than deducted at the end of the year.
+For example, if you needed to replace an HVAC unit for $4,000 this should be added to your property’s adjusted cost basis and depreciated rather than deducted at the end of the year.

 However, it’s worth noting that not all expenses that exceed this limit must be capitalized.
 The de minis safe harbor election does not include amounts paid for the acquisition or production of tangible property that exceeds the safe harbor limitations.
-Additionally, the de minimis safe harbor election does not include amounts paid for inventory and land.
+Additionally, the De Minimis Safe Harbor election does not include amounts paid for inventory and land.

-Essentially, the de minimis safe harbor is simply an administrative convenience that generally allows you to elect to deduct small-dollar expenditures for the acquisition or production of property that otherwise must be capitalized under the general rules.
+Essentially, the De Minimis Safe Harbor is simply an administrative convenience that generally allows you to elect to deduct small-dollar expenditures for the acquisition or production of property that otherwise must be capitalized under the general rules.

-The routine maintenance safe harbor allows for expenses related to regular or routine property maintenance to be deductible regardless of cost.
+The Routine Maintenance Safe Harbor allows for expenses related to regular or routine property maintenance to be deductible regardless of cost.
 There is no annual dollar limit and any landlord can use this safe harbor regardless of income levels.

 Maintenance expenses need to qualify as “routine” to be deductible under this specific safe harbor.
 So, what is routine maintenance?